nnsW3/karnot-cli/docs/setup.md

 Install `docker`.
 It is recommended to follow the instructions from the [official site](https://docs.docker.com/install/).

-Installing `docker` via `snap` or from the default repository can cause troubles.
+Installing `docker` via `snap` or from the default repository can cause trouble.

 **Note:** On linux you may encounter the following error when you’ll try to work with `madara-cli`: